neildawson/neildawson.github.io/_work/storystudio.md

 I didn't know!

-I started by researching **best practice**, and put together a list of twelve **design principles** which informed all of our subsequent decisions.
+I started by researching <mark>best practice</mark>, and put together a list of twelve <mark>design principles</mark> which informed all of our subsequent decisions.
 Here are a few of my favourites:

 - Let them be experts – They don’t read instructions, so teach with post-failure messaging instead of up-front directions.
 - Give pleasant surprises – Add easter eggs: unexpected delights like the pull-down-to-refresh animation on Snapchat.
 - Be playful – Kids are already playful.
 We have to give them the opportunity to be playful in our app.
 Invite them to be silly.

-We asked some colleagues to bring their kids to work, so we could **observe children using competitor apps**.
+We asked some colleagues to bring their kids to work, so we could <mark>observe children using competitor apps</mark>.
 I wanted to understand what kids were capable of and how quickly they would grasp the necessary concepts, like sequentially building a movie frame by frame.

 Though some of the children were younger than the target age group, I was pleasantly surprised to see how quickly they reached understanding and created something.
 Thus I realised early that designing for children did not mean dumbing down.

 ### Defining a feature set

-I conducted **competitor analysis** to see what else was out there and find opportunities to differentiate our app.
+I conducted <mark>competitor analysis</mark> to see what else was out there and find opportunities to differentiate our app.

-Based on this research, the tech lead, visual designer, and I performed a **sorting exercise** to group the many potential features into unnecessary, nice-to-have, and must-have categories.
+Based on this research, the tech lead, visual designer, and I performed a <mark>sorting exercise</mark> to group the many potential features into unnecessary, nice-to-have, and must-have categories.

 <br/>